Sk2195/sf_restaurant_recommender/README.md

-# Yelp Data Restaurant Recommendation System
+# San Francisco Restaurant Recommender System

 ## Objective
-The objective of this project is to create a comprehensive recommendation system for restaurants using Yelp data.
+The objective of this project is to create a comprehensive recommendation system specifically for restaurants in San Francisco using Yelp data.
 The system includes:
 1. **Data Extraction**: Extracting restaurant data from Yelp.
 2. **Exploratory Data Analysis (EDA)**: Analyzing the data to understand key insights.
 3. **Recommendation Systems**: